boderg/love-running/README.md

+# A Code Institute Walkthrough Project

-Practice website while learning HTML and CSS with The Code Institute.
+A walkthrough practice website while learning HTML and CSS with The Code Institute.